transferwise/pipelinewise/_sources/user_guide/yaml_config.rst.txt

   This section of the documentation is work in progress.

   Pipelines using YAML format for configurations.
-You can find some informations and usage of these YAML files in the following sections:
+You can find some information and usage of these YAML files in the following sections:

   * :ref:`creating_pipelines`